danskernesdigitalebibliotek/dpl-react/README.md

 - (note: if you enter adgangsplatform again after signing it, you will get signed out, and need to log in again.
 This is not a bug, as you stay logged in otherwise.)

+#### Step Debugging in Visual Studio Code (no docker)

+If you want to enable step debugging you need to:

+- Copy .vscode.example/launch.json into .vscode/
+- Mark 1 or more breakpoints on a line in the left gutter on an open file
+- In the top menu in VS Code choose:  Run -> Start Debugging
+- Type in your user password if ask to
+- Start debugging 🤖∿💻

 #### Access tokens